koyamashuta1216-cyber/tanomoshiko-simulator/README.md

 This was the most interesting finding for me, and it isn't something Sakakibara's 3-person model can show.
 Averaging trust across more members dilutes the effect of any single defection — a small tanomoshiko can collapse quickly even with a moderate fraction of opportunists, while a large one stays stable well past that point.
 This offers a possible explanation for why real tanomoshiko groups historically ranged so widely in size, and why larger community-based groups (documented in Shimizu, 1972) were able to persist for decades.

-## What's mine vs. what's from prior work
+## What's mine. what's from prior work

 - The **theoretical framework** (mujin vs. loan market, time inconsistency, log utility setup) closely follows Sakakibara (2014).
 My contribution here is the faithful numerical replication as a validation step.
 - The **Bayesian trust-updating mechanism, the n-person generalization, the participation-constraint stability condition, and the Monte Carlo survival analysis** are my own extensions, built independently for this project.